 - But you choose wisely: go to places that look busy.
 There are a lot of good cooks in Cuba that have been busy making food behind closed doors, and Cubans will go to places that are the tastiest.
 This usually also means that you won’t get ill eating there.

 - Head away from touristy spots!
 These places won’t be too concerned with cooking up a storm and will be more than likely catering for tourists with Western classics like hamburgers and stuff.
-It’s not going to be overly tasty and may be questionable in terms of hygiene.

 - Avoid food that doesn’t look like it’s been cooked properly.
 We’re talking meat, mainly.
 Undercooked food = bad tum-tum.

 - Steer clear of fresh fruit that’s already been peeled.
 Make sure with that sort of thing you can peel it yourself.
 The water used to wash it won’t have been very clean.
 The same goes for salads, avoid if possible.

 - When it comes to street food you should probably not be eating stuff that looks like it’s been sitting around uncovered all day in the sun.
 Opt for stuff that’s been cooked freshly, even if that means deep-fried.
 It’s likely to not make you ill.

 - If you’re traveling on a super tight budget, seek out peso food.
 This is very cheap food, usually only $1 a plate.
 Just make sure that the establishment you buy it from looks clean, or clean enough.